runicscribe/worldbuilding-docs/dae-machina/world/magic/ascended.md

 A sufficiently powerfull Enchanter / Nullmage is often capable of killing the weakest of Ascended.
 Any stronger Ascended are extraordinarily difficult to kill, requiring the cooperation of many magic users or other Ascended.
 Multiform ascended in particular are especially tenacious.

-After the lich wars of the middle Aeldar, ascended generally became less overt in their actions, so as to avoid another large-scale purge.
+After the lich wars of the middle Aeldar, Easoian ascended generally became less overt in their actions, so as to avoid another large-scale purge.
 Most now work from the shadows, or conduct their buisness in isolation.

 Broadly speaking, all ascended become immortal by copying or binding their soul to an object or place.
 The more powerfull or magically inclined can also rewrite or copy their soul on the fly to jump between hosts.